mongodb/mongo-odbc-driver/docs/overview.md

 ### Work with Arrays

-Arrays can be unwound using the UNWIND operator, which flattens array elements into individual rows in the result set.
+Arrays can be unwound using the UNWIND operator, which expands array elements into individual rows in the result set.

 #### UNWIND Syntax